Reboxed/Open3/README.md

 - **Multi-Model Chat:** Seamlessly chat with multiple AI models (OpenAI, Gemini, Anthropic, and more).
 - **File Uploads:** Attach and process files in conversations.
 - **Real-Time Streaming:** Enjoy instant responses with Server-Sent Events (SSE).
+- **Syntax highlighting and Markdown**
+- **BYOK (Bring Your Own Key):** Securely use your own API keys for supported models.
+- **Web Search**
+- **Robust streams:** You can leave the website, come back, switch between chats or even devices and all your progress will be retained!
+(Title generation isn't yet robust, wait until title is done generating if you don't wanna loose it)
 - **Chat Management:** Create, delete, search, and organize chats with titles and bulk actions.
 - **Tabs:** Your device has "tabs" of the chats you currently want to see, you can switch bettwn them, close them, open them, etc. Helps with organizing especially across devices.
 - **Works well with keyboard:** Shortcuts below!
 - **Message copying/deleting/regenerating**
-- **Syntax highlighting and Markdown**
 - **Works well with touch**
-- **BYOK (Bring Your Own Key):** Securely use your own API keys for supported models.
 - **Extensible:** Modular(-ish?) codebase for easy addition of new models and features.
 - **Modern UI:** Responsive, accessible, and beautiful interface.
-- **Robust streams:** You can leave the website, come back, switch between chats or even devices and all your progress will be retained!
-(Title generation isn't yet robust, wait until title is done generating if you don't wanna loose it)

 ## Screenshots